microslaw/breeze/frontend/README.md

 Welcome to the **Breeze Frontend Application**!

+For the best performance and compatibility, we recommend using **Google Chrome** when running the Breeze Frontend Application.

 ## 🚀 Quick Start

 To get started and run the app locally exetute the following commands in terminal: